 Then, drive as you normally would.
 If the Snapshot device determines that you are doing anything unsafe, it will beep.
 The app and plug-in device use GPS technology to determine where you are and track how fast you are going.
 Sensors in your smartphone and your smartphone’s Wi-Fi connection allow the app to transmit data back to Progressive.

 You retain some control of how much data is transmitted.
 For example, you can pause the monitoring system if you are going on vacation or if you are a passenger rather than a driver.
 Logging into your Progressive account allows you to view the data collected, get driving tips and see details on any vehicle trips you have made.

 Does Progressive Snapshot actually decrease rates?

-New Progressive policyholders can receive a participation discount for enrolling in the Snapshot program.
-Progressive claims an average $26 enrollment discount and $145 annual savings for Snapshot users.
-According to an independent study conducted by The Zebra, a private organization that studies the insurance industry, Snapshot users save an average of $260 per year.
-A discount takes effect after completing the monitoring period and renewing your policy for another period.
+New Progressive customers can receive a participation discount for enrolling in the Snapshot program.
+Progressive claims an average $47 enrollment discount and an average $146 annual savings for Snapshot users.
+A discount takes effect after completing the initial six-month monitoring period and renewing your policy for another six-month period.

-Since Progressive bases rates on driving data collected using the Snapshot app or plug-in device, your premium could increase if your driving habits are poor.
-Progressive claims about 20% of Snapshot users incur a rate increase.
+It is important to note that because Progressive bases rates on driving data collected using the Snapshot app or plug-in device, your premium could actually increase if your driving habits are poor.

 What driving habits does Progressive Snapshot monitor?

-The mobile app stores analytics and driving data within the app for a few days.
+The Snapshot mobile app installed on your smartphone stores analytics and driving data for a few days.
 When you delete the app, you also delete the stored analytics and data.
-Progressive retains analytics information and driving data transmitted to the Snapshot system indefinitely.
+Progressive retains analytics information and driving data transmitted to its Snapshot system indefinitely.

-According to the terms of the agreement, Progressive retains the right to share your Snapshot data with third parties:
+According to Snapshot’s privacy statement, Progressive retains the right to share your Snapshot data with third parties:

 - To service the insurance policy